 - It establishes which drivers must comply with the ELD mandate.

 - It also sets certain design and performance standards that electronic logging devices in the market must meet to be compliant with the FMCSA.

 - The ELD rule also identifies the supporting documents that drivers and carriers are required to keep.

 - The ELD mandate protects drivers from harassment by detailing the steps drivers need to take.

 Let’s discuss each requirement of the ELD rule in detail.

-1. Who must comply with the ELD mandate?
+1. Who must comply with the ELD mandate requirements?

-According to the FMCSA, the ELD mandate applies to most motor carriers and drivers who are currently required to maintain records of duty status, commonly referred to as RODS, as per Part 395, 49 CFR 395.8(a).
+According to the FMCSA, the ELD mandate requirements apply to most motor carriers and drivers who are currently required to maintain records of duty status, commonly referred to as RODS, as per Part 395, 49 CFR 395.8(a).